 What you need to know:

-Fighting raged in Gaza on Monday, more than five weeks after Hamas's unprecedented October 7 attack sparked a furious response from Israel which has vowed to destroy the Palestinian militant group.
+Fighting raged in Gaza on Wednesday, more than five weeks after Hamas's shock October 7 attack sparked a furious response from Israel which has vowed to destroy the Palestinian militant group.

-About 1,200 people, mostly civilians, were killed in Israel and around 240 hostages taken, according to Israeli officials.
+About 1,200 people, mostly civilians, were killed in Israel in the attack and around 240 people taken hostage, according to Israeli officials.